 In most situations, mediation is less costly than court room litigation because settlements are arrived at without lengthy pre-trial discovery and court room proceedings.
 Often the statements or affidavits of expert witness can be substituted for their court room presence, and prolonged discovery can be avoided.
 Legal fees should be considerably less when using mediation, because less time is required to reach a settlement in Mediation.

 Success of Mediation:

-An experienced attorney and a seasoned mediator, Stephen B. Cohen is uniquely qualified to handle disputes requiring third party intervention.
-Mr. Cohen can be contacted at 219-836-1171 or 847-530-3637 or at email@example.com.
+An experienced attorney Mediator and Arbitrator, Stephen B. Cohen is uniquely qualified to handle disputes requiring third party intervention.
+Mr. Cohen can be contacted at 219-836-1171 or at [email protected].